 Pelvic Radiation Disease (PRD) is a long-term side-effect (‘late effect’) of pelvic radiotherapy treatment affecting an estimated 100,000 people in the UK.
 People affected by PRD often have a complex set of symptoms affecting the bowel, bladder, sexual function or other functions for many years after radiotherapy, sometimes only appearing several years after radiotherapy treatment

-PRDA is a small UK charity whose objectives are to see that the effects of PRD are minimised, that people affected PRD given the best possible care and treatment, that PRD is accepted as a serious problem and given the attention it deserves (see Our Vision).
+PRDA is a small UK charity whose objectives are to see that the effects of PRD are minimised, that people affected by PRD are given the best possible care and treatment, and that PRD is accepted as a serious problem and given the attention it deserves (see Our Vision).

 PRDA aims to have an impact by: